travis-ci/docs-travis-ci-com/user/build-config-imports.md

 The merge mode `merge` performs a shallow merge.

-This means that root level sections (keys) defined in your `.travis.yml` will overwrite root level sections (keys) that are also present in the imported file.
+This means that root level sections (keys) defined in your `.travis.yml` will overwrite root-level sections (keys) that are also present in the imported file.

 ```yaml